iiasa/message_ix/tutorial/README.rst

       #.
 Add a renewable-resource supply curve for the wind power plant,
          (:tut:`westeros/westeros_renewable_resource.ipynb`).

    #.
-Variablity in energy supply and demand by adding sub-annual time steps,
+Variability in energy supply and demand by adding sub-annual time steps,
       e.g. winter and summer (:tut:`westeros/westeros_seasonality.ipynb`).

    #.
+Constraints

+      #.
 Using share constraints to depict policies, i.e. require renewables to
          supply a certain share of total electricity generation (:tut:`westeros/westeros_share_constraint.ipynb`).
+      #.
+Add soft constraints for activity related dynamic constraints
+         (:tut:`westeros/westeros_soft_constraints.ipynb`

+   #.
+Fossil fuels

       #.
 Add a fossil-resource supply curve for the coal power plant,
          (:tut:`westeros/westeros_fossil_resource.ipynb`).
       #.
 Add-on technologies: Add the possibility of co-generation for the coal
          power plant, by allowing it to produce heat via a passout-turbine (:tut:`westeros/westeros_addon_technologies.ipynb`).

    #.
 Build the baseline scenario using data stored in xlsx files to populate sets and
       parameters.